-L'Exotique, 1930, cast nickel, features smiling young girl's face with flowing headdress and scarf around neck, signed Ruffony, France, (Legrand's book #250), mounted on black Bakelite screw-on cap, mascot
+L'Exotique, circa 1925, cast nickel, features smiling young girl's face with flowing headdress and scarf around neck, signed Ruffony, France, (Legrand's book #250), mounted on black Bakelite screw-on cap, mascot

 3.75" high, A- cond., (light surface wear and scratches).
 The photographs of L'Exotique were taken and added August 3, 2011.